FACK1/wellSpent/README.md

 # Breif summary of key requierments/features
 - Well Spent contains all brands that ethically.
-- Each brand contains all details releated to it.
+- - Each brand contains all details related to it.
 - User can add suggestion brand and feedback .
 - Admin must be authorized to using the website .
 - Admin can add and update brand also delete feedback.